Experimental Tests of Invariant Set Theory: Entanglement Limits

-In the same way, for the $I^{th}$ iterate, consisting of $M=2^I$ qubits, there is a way (just using linear optical components) to project the eventual state into one of the $2^I$ phase permutations of $\ket{W^M}$, and so detect with certainty that a pure entangled state of $M$ qubits was created.
-Interestingly, preparing these states to certify entanglement requires each optical mode to again only interact with $I$ beamsplitters, to allow us to certify $M=2^I$-qubit entanglement, which simply squares the survival probability - meaning for 1000 qubits, it becomes $~98\%$ rather than $~99\%$.
-Again, given the resilience of the overall state to loss-induced decoherence, and the fact that Lougovski et al show this certification method also allows us to detect any entangled states of fewer than $M$ qubits, this loss probability poses very little issue to our test of IST - not to mention that, despite the loss, the total number of surviving (maximally-entangled) qubits tends to infinity as $I$ tends to infinity, rather than peaking at a certain value.
+In the same way, for the $I^{th}$ iterate, consisting of $J=2^I$ qubits, using linear optical components one can project the eventual state into one of the $2^I$ phase permutations of $\ket{W^J}$, and so detect with certainty that a pure entangled state of $J$ qubits was created.
+Interestingly, preparing these states to certify entanglement requires each optical mode to again only interact with $I$ beamsplitters, to allow us to certify $J=2^I$-qubit entanglement, which simply squares the survival probability.
+This means for 1000 qubits, it becomes $~98\%$ rather than $~99\%$.
+Given the resilience of the overall state to loss-induced decoherence, and the fact that Lougovski et al show this certification method also allows us to detect any entangled states of fewer than $J$ qubits, this loss probability poses very little issue to our test of IST.
+Further, despite the loss, the total number of surviving (maximally-entangled) qubits tends to infinity as $I$ tends to infinity, rather than peaking at a certain value.

-This W state-based experimental analysis of IST can be extended by looking at an experiment such as that given by Rarity and Tapster, where a pair of photons are generated in a cone of possible positions, with the angular position of one anti-correlated with the position of the other \cite{Rarity1990Cone}.
-We show this in Fig.\ref{fig:RTSource}.
-Considering just one photon in the cone, this is equivalent to a W state where $M$ is the number of sectors into which you subdivide the cone.
-Adding a second photon, position-entangled with the first, doubles the number of entangled qubits in the system.

-Rarity and Tapster also give a way to prove these photons are entangled - by interfering them to violate a Bell inequality.
-However, as this is done assuming their position is a continuous variable, we need to adjust it to prove just how large it holds for as discrete variables.

-This can be done by making a set of $2M$ apertures on the circumference of the cone, and splitting the ring into two half-circumferences.
-After this, similarly to what we do in Fig.\ref{fig:InfBS}, we can iteratively combine adjacent apertures to get position-momentum entanglement between adjacent apertures, and, once this projects to equal superpositions across all $M$ apetures on each half-circle, record detected position for each half-circle's photon.
-By comparing the final detected position between upper half-circumference and lower half-circumference, and seeing if they still correlate, we can confirm this double-W$_M$ state.

-While the phase between the upper photon and some other discrete division in the upper half will be random, it will be the same as the phase between the lower photon and some discrete division in the lower half.
-The correlation is always the same, but specific phases at different points on the circumference are not.
-This is why, using the two photons (and two split half-circles), we can prove the correlations still exist - a similar (though continuous) method was used by Rarity and Tapster to provably violate a Bell Inequality.